IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 referenced in the Task:

-- the scope of the Questionnaire will be limited to a **single** data element and the target FHIR resource type will be identified Questionnaire.item.defintion
+- the scope of the Questionnaire will be limited to a **single** data element and the relevant target FHIR resource content will be identified Questionnaire.item.defintion

 - the content type (e.g. LOINC code for observation) and relevant units